stdlib-examples/project-stripe-charge-slack-app/README.md

 [<img src="https://deploy.stdlib.com/static/images/deploy.svg" width="192">](https://deploy.stdlib.com/)

 1. First, go to https://airtable.com/addBaseFromShare/shrMvMavY2FDCtnL4 to add a copy of the required Airtable base to your Airtable workspace.
 2. Click the "Deploy to Standard Library" button above and link the required accounts.
-For Airtable, make sure you select the base you just copied, and for Slack, use the default option and make sure your workspace has a channel called `#demo`.
+For Airtable, make sure you select the base you just copied, and for Slack, use the default option.
 We also recommend using a fresh test Slack workspace rather than an active one –– you can create one [here](https://slack.com/create#email).
 3. Follow the prompt to test your project.
 You should see a dummy charge in your Airtable base and Slack channel!

 ## Creating a Test Invoice in Stripe